 I hope this twist on a southern tradition inspires you to bring the caramel cake back to your holiday table this season.
 I know that it will certainly grace mine!

-Shop what Amber and I used to make this Salted Caramel Cake recipe an easy success:
+Shop the tools Amber and I used to make this Salted Caramel Cake recipe an easy success!

 Learn more about the southern tradition of layer cakes and caramel cake in these great reads!